Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

 Use this cell to enter the employee's surname (also referred to "family name or "last name").
 For example, John Smith's surname would be entered as Smith.
 You can also enter surname prefixes for employee names that require one.
 For example, John Van Houton's surname would be entered as Van Houten.
 The cell also supports special characters - e.g. O'Leary or Elkjærd.

 Use this button to restore an employee that has been deleted from the current payroll.
-If the button is greyed, it indicates that the employee is currently active and that the undelete action is not applicable.
+If the button is unavailable, it indicates that the employee is currently active and that the undelete action is not applicable.
 Note: If you delete an employee from one of the screens under the Payroll tab, the Undelete button will be available to restore the employee if you need to do so.
 However, if you delete an employee from one of the screens under the Employer tab, the Undelete action will not be available.